Accessibility Links

 Photograph of Catherine

 Catherine Pattison joined the SRSB Board in March 2013.
 Originally from Sheffield, Catherine has a degree in Business Studies from Birmingham and a post graduate qualification in Internal Communications.
 After graduating she returned to Sheffield and joined Freemans for three years working in internal communications.
 She then joined the insurance business of The Royal Bank of Scotland in Leeds for 10 years working mainly in employee communications including employee opinion surveys, events and change communications.
-She is married and in between looking after her two young children does some freelance work and enjoys walking and cooking in her spare time.
+She is married and in between looking after her three young children does some freelance work and enjoys walking and cooking in her spare time.

-Photo of Trustee David Shepherd
+Photo of Gary

 Mr N. Wragg, OBE